BluFlameTech/bluflametech.github.io/_posts/2021-01-28-devops-is-more.md

   - automation
 ---

-DevOps is more than CI and CD; it's about empowering teams to deliver.
+DevOps is more than CI (Continuous Integration) and CD (Continuous Delivery); it's about empowering teams to deliver.
 Building software systems is hard.
 And although the practice of software engineering has come a long way since the coining of the term "DevOps," by Patrick Debois [over 10 years ago](https://legacy.devopsdays.org/events/2009-ghent/program), the cultural underpinnings it endorses to ease the burdens associated with building software systems have not always been well embraced.

 ![DevOps](/assets/images/devops/iStock-1199494839.jpg)
 _<small>Credit: Getty Images</small>_